Manasi Scott: Career

-Even before releasing her debut album, Manasi already became a national sensation with her live performances.
-Even though she had her debut album "Nachlae" in 2005, her first major break happened in 2009 with the Sanjay Gupta film Acid Factory.
-Manasi has composed and sung a song, "Khatti Meethi" for the film.
-She has also done a music video for the same number.
-The video was voted as No.2 video of 2009 by MSN users.
+Even before releasing her debut album, Manasi had already become a national sensation with her live performances.
+Even though she released her debut album "Nachlae" in 2005, her first major break happened in 2009 with the Sanjay Gupta film Acid Factory.
+Manasi composed and sang a song, "Khatti Meethi", for the film.
+She also filmed a music video for the same number.
+The video was voted the No.2 video of 2009 by MSN users.
 Her other major works are "Peter Gaya Kaam Se ", "Pappu Can't Dance"," The Fox"," Loot", "Tom Dick and Harry Rocks Again", "Love Story 2050" etc.

 Along with her singing career, Manasi has also acted in a couple of popular film which includes Jhootha Hi Sahi, Ek Main Aur Ekk Tu etc. She was also the anchor of many leading shows, which include Perfect 10 on Sony Pix, Glamorous on Zoom and E Buzz on AXN.
 She was the major judge in Cornetto Anchor Hunt on Zing/ETC.

 Manasi Scott is the first Indian singer to have graced the coveted cover of The Week.
 She is also the first Indian singer to be a brand ambassador, model and host for brands such as Sunsilk, L'oreal and Reebok.